Flight-Free-UK/flight_free_uk_website/source/posts/take-the-a-train-flight-free-swing-dance.html.markdown

 Almost every weekend of the year, somewhere in the world, there is a big dance camp, festival or competition.
 Typically, there will be classes during the day, then dance parties with live jazz bands, performances and competitions in the evening.
 They attract people from all over the world.

-> Almost every weekend of the year, somewhere in the world, there is a big dance camp, festival or competition."
+> Almost every weekend of the year, somewhere in the world, there is a big dance camp, festival or competition.

 In 2014 I attended the largest swing festival in the world, in Herrang, Sweden.
 There were dancers from every continent except Antarctica.
 Teachers were flown in from the US, Argentina and South Korea.
 It lasts five weeks, but most attendees go for just one, and it has about one thousand attendees per week.